BirdByte/importantDates/README.md

 9. **Sign in** to the console

 ### Step 2 - Create IAM Role
+AWS requires that we grant services permission to talk to each other.
+You are creating a role that will allow Lambda to interact with CloudWatch and SNS.
+We will follow the rule of least privilage by only giving SNS publishing permissions.

 1. In the **Find Services** input box, type “IAM” and press Enter
 2. Select **Roles** on the left
 3. Select **Create role** button